inform-us/requirements_specifications/rules/pain.md

 - Numerator = count measurement intervals that are ≤ 1:00 hour
 - Denominator = count all measurement intervals in the AMBER/RED category in that week
 - Generate percentage of measurement intervals that are 1:00 hour or less
 - Plot on weekly chart

+  Anotation: We acknowledge the possibility of VPS at rest being a higher reading than VPS at movement though this is unlikely and therefore in the event that both scores are documented we select VPS at movement.